-Provincial and local roles have been broadly delineated above in further support of the focus of the early education policy.
-The roles posited for the provincial government come with a set of recommendations for provincial actions that may seem too modest in cost, given the formidable challenges that characterized the field of early education.
-However, it must be framed as such given two contextual realities.
-First, the extraordinarily daunting fiscal environment and the competing provincial and local level challenges that face the new administration and Reform Support Unit; Education and Literacy Department.
-Second, given the already pervasive weaknesses of the current early childhood infrastructure, an overly rapid expansion of direct services without a comparable focus on the infrastructure cannot be effectively accommodated.
+Although we broadly delineate provincial and local roles above, the focus of this paper is to use our knowledge to guide the development of provincial early education policy.
+To that end, we take the five roles posited for the provincial government above and make a set of recommendations for provincial actions.
+For some, these recommendations may seem too modest in cost, given the formidable challenges that characterized the field of early education.
+Indeed, the recommendations are more modest than we would have liked.
+Yet we are obligated to frame them this way given two contextual realities.
+First, we take into consideration the extraordinarily daunting fiscal environment and the competing provincial and local level challenges that face our new administration and Reform Support Unit; Education and Literacy Department.
+Second, given the already pervasive weaknesses of the current early childhood infrastructure, we seriously question whether an overly rapid expansion of direct services without a comparable focus on the infrastructure could be effectively accommodated.